Global North and Global South: Challenges

 The accuracy of the North–South divide has been challenged on a number of grounds.
 Firstly, differences in the political, economic and demographic make-up of countries tend to complicate the idea of a monolithic South.
 Globalization has also challenged the notion of two distinct economic spheres.
 Following the liberalization of post-Mao China initiated in 1978, growing regional cooperation between the national economies of Asia has led to the growing decentralization of the North as the main economic power.
 The economic status of the South has also been fractured.
 As of 2015, all but roughly the bottom 60 nations of the Global South were thought to be gaining on the North in terms of income, diversification, and participation in the world market.

+However, other scholars, notably Jason Hickel and Robert Wade have suggested that the Global South is not rising economically, and that global inequality between the North and South has risen since globalization.
+Using a model which assumes that land, labor and resources located in the Global South should have the same dollar cost as similar resources in the Global North, Hickel has suggested that the exchange of trade resources between the South and the North is substantially unbalanced, with Global North countries extracting about 10–11 trillion dollars from the Global South in 2015.
+Hinkel compares this amount of financial aid given to Global South by a factor of 30.

 Globalization has largely displaced the North–South divide as the theoretical underpinning of the development efforts of international institutions such as the IMF, World Bank, WTO, and various United Nations affiliated agencies, though these groups differ in their perceptions of the relationship between globalization and inequality.
 Yet some remain critical of the accuracy of globalization as a model of the world economy, emphasizing the enduring centrality of nation-states in world politics and the prominence of regional trade relations.

-The divide between the North and South challenges international environmental cooperation.
-The economic differences between North and South have created dispute over the scientific evidence and data regarding global warming and what needs to be done about it, as the South don't trust Northern data and cannot afford the technology to be able to produce their own.
-In addition to these disputes, there are serious divisions over responsibility, who pays, and the possibility for the South to catch up.
-This is becoming an ever-growing issue with the emergence of rising powers, imploding these three divisions just listed and making them progressively blurry.
-Multiplicity of actors, such as governments, businesses, and NGO's all influence any positive activity that can be taken into preventing further global warming problems with the Global North and Global South divide, contributing to the severity of said actors.
-Disputes between Northern countries governments and Southern countries governments has led to a break down in international discussions with governments from either side disagreeing with each other.
-Addressing most environmental problems requires international cooperation, and the North and South contribute to the stagnation concerning any form of implementation and enforcement, which remains a key issue.
+Lately, there have been efforts to integrate the Global South more meaningfully into the world economic order.